-When multiple ecosystem services credits or payments are sought for a single activity on a single field, it is referred to as "credit stacking" or "payment stacking," respectively.38 Under this protocol, credit stacking is defined as issuingreceiving more than one mitigation credit for the same activity on spatially overlapping areas (i.e. in the same acre).
-Payment stacking is defined as issuing mitigation credits for a best management or conservation practice that is funded by the government or other parties via grants, subsidies, payment, etc. Mitigation credits are used highest level of a contaminant allowable in drinking water).
-However, the MCL is often referenced when developing TMDLs and can serve as a minimal target.
-37 The maximum contaminant level for Nitrate-N (concentration of 10 mg/L) according to the Safe Drinking Water Act to the U.S. EPA website for the most current list of impaired watersheds:
+When multiple ecosystem services credits or payments are sought for a single activity on a single field, it is referred to as "credit stacking" or "payment stacking," respectively.
+Under this protocol, credit stacking is defined as receiving more than one mitigation credit for the same activity on spatially overlapping areas (i.e. in the same acre).
+Payment stacking is defined as issuing mitigation credits for a best management or conservation practice that is funded by the government or other parties via grants, subsidies, payment, etc. Mitigation credits are used to offset the environmental impacts of another entity such as emissions of GHGs, removal of wetlands or discharge of pollutants into waterways, to name a few.